 Try Home Exercises

 If your hobbies do not revolve around physical activities, you can look for other exercises to work into your routine.
-Yoga poses (not the strict spiritually-related activity) is an excellent alternative to a high-intensity workout.
+Yoga poses (not the strict spiritually-related activity) and stretching are excellent alternatives to a high-intensity workout.
 You can learn many poses and variations to ensure your practice is comfortable and works for your body.
-Yoga is not only good for physical exercise but also great for mental health.
+Stretching is not only good for physical exercise but also great for mental health.

 We know that exercise improves blood flow, builds muscles and reduces stress.
 Even 100 squats a day can do wonders for your body.
 By encouraging steady discipline and conscious breathing in your practice, you will learn to develop a greater and healthier connection between your mind and body.